EarthScope/rover/docs/commands.md

 See `rover subscribe` for similar functionality, but with regular updates.
 #### Errors, Retries and Consistency

 Rover retrieve will repeat until no errors occur or its configurable limit, set by `download-retries`, is reached.
-Upon appecompletion of  data appear to be complete, an additional retrieval is made which should result in no data being downloaded.
-If this is not the case - if additional data are found - then the web services are inconsistent.
+Upon apparent process completion an additional retrieval is made, which should result in no data being downloaded.
+If data are downloaded during the additional retrieval phase then the data availibilty and web services servers are inconsistent.

-Errors and inconsistencies are reported in the logs and in the optional email (`email` parameter) sent to the user.
-They also cause the command to exit with an error status.
+Inconsistencies cause rover processes to exit with an error status and are reported in the logs directory and via the configurable email parameter.

 ##### Significant Parameters